ibm-cloud-docs/openshift/openshift_versions_overview.md

 {{site.data.keyword.openshiftlong_notm}} supports the following versions of {{site.data.keyword.redhat_openshift_notm}}.
 Note that different {{site.data.keyword.redhat_openshift_notm}} versions might support different RHEL versions.

-Red Hat Enterprise Linux CoreOS (RHCOS) worker nodes for VPC clusters :   RHCOS worker nodes for VPC clusters are available only for clusters that were created at a version that supports RHCOS.
-Clusters that are upgraded from a version that does not support RHCOS to a version that does can't use RHCOS workers.
+Red Hat Enterprise Linux CoreOS (RHCOS) worker nodes are available only for VPC clusters that were created at 4.15 and later.
+Clusters that are upgraded from 4.14 to 4.15 can't use RHCOS workers.
+{: note}